yhirose/cpp-peglib/README.md

 Error report and recovery
 -------------------------

-cpp-peglib supports the furthest failure error posision report as descrived in the Bryan Ford original document.
+cpp-peglib supports the furthest failure error position report as described in the Bryan Ford original document.

-For better error report and recovery, cpp-peglib supports 'recovery' operator with label which can be assosiated with a recovery expression and a custom error message.
+For better error report and recovery, cpp-peglib supports 'recovery' operator with label which can be associated with a recovery expression and a custom error message.
 This idea comes from the fantastic ["Syntax Error Recovery in Parsing Expression Grammars"](https://arxiv.org/pdf/1806.11150.pdf) paper by Sergio Medeiros and Fabio Mascarenhas.

 The custom message supports `%t` which is a place holder for the unexpected token, and `%c` for the unexpected Unicode char.